University College of Osteopathy: New granted powers (2000-2017)

 In 2000, it gained recognized qualification status from the General Osteopathic Council.
 In 2004, it was both the oldest and largest osteopathic school in the UK.
 It delivered a four-year degree course (B.Ost) including anatomy, physiology and pathology.
 Its outpatient clinic was the oldest osteopathic outpatient clinic in Europe, and had 37,000 appointments a year.
 That year, it partnered with the University of Bedfordshire and secured government funding.
 It opened a new clinic on Southwark Bridge Road in London in 2008.

 The institution was granted degree awarding powers in October 2015.
 It was given University College status in September 2017 from the UK Privy Council, at which point it held Recognised Qualification (RQ) status from the General Osteopathic Council.
 In 2017, BSO was renamed the University College of Osteopathy.

 Recent developments (2018-2025)

 In August 2024, the University College of Osteopathy was merged into Health Sciences University (formerly AECC University College).
 Sharon Potter was Acting Vice-Chancellor of UCO right beforehand.
 UCO became UCO School of Osteopathy and continued to offer osteopathy courses in London.
+Patrick Gauthier is the current Head of the UCO School of Osteopathy.